Home GastronomyMy favorite Italian restaurants in Paris

 _

-This Italian address installed on boulevard St Germain is located right in front of the Cluny Museum, the National Museum of the Middle Ages, which is one of my favorite museums in Paris.
+This Italian spot on Boulevard St Germain is located right opposite the Musée de Cluny, the National Museum of the Middle Ages, which is one of my favorite museums in Paris.
 On the menu: focaccia, pizza, pasta, burratina & tiramisu, all with well-sourced products and a super warm welcome!
-And for sunny days, the address extends onto the street and offers a fairly large but quite noisy terrace because the boulevard is very busy.
+And on sunny days, the place spills out onto the street and offers a fairly large terrace, though it can be quite noisy as it’s a very busy boulevard.

-To taste: for drinks, we loved the homemade juices made to order like the detox or the spring break (€8); as a main course, I especially recommend the pizzas whose dough is homemade; for dessert, the tiramisu (€9) is not bad at all!
+Must try: for drinks, we loved the made-to-order homemade fruit juices like the detox or the spring break (€8); as for the main dish, I especially recommend the pizzas with their homemade dough; for dessert, the tiramisu (€9) is not bad at all!

 Tested in 2024